-Coimbatore city has got many places of visit that attracts tourists from all over the state.
-These include waterfalls, hill stations, forest areas, dams as well as a number of places of worship.
-To name a few of them in and around the city are:
+Coimbatore city attracts tourists from all over the state.
+The city is famous for its waterfalls, hill stations, forest areas, dams as well as a number of places of worship.
+A few of them located in and around the city are:

-Anjeneyar Kovil: Located at a peaceful locality, this recently constructed temple offers a great calmness of mind.
+Anjeneyar Kovil: Located at a peaceful locality, this recently constructed temple offers a calm environment.

 Athar Jamad Masjid: Positioned in the Big Bazaar Street, this famous mosque is about 100 years old.

-Dhyanalinga Yogic Temple: Apart from being a temple, which is devoted to Lord Shiva, this is the centre of yoga.
+Dhyanalinga Yogic Temple: Apart from being a temple, which is devoted to Lord Shiva, this is a centre of yoga.

-Eachanaari Vinayaga Temple: This is one of the famous temples, which is situated at Pollachi Road.
+Eachanaari Vinayaga Temple: A famous temple, it is situated at Pollachi Road.

-Perur Siva Temple: This temple dedicated to God Shiva dates back to above 1000 years and houses several wonderful and ancient sculptures.
+Perur Siva Temple: This temple is dedicated to God Shiva and dates back to more than 1,000 years.
+It houses several ancient sculptures.

 Lord Ganesha Temple: This temple of Puliakulam houses the biggest Lord Ganesha statue in Asia.

-Thiruppathi: Situated near Mettupalayam, this is among the nice places for family outing.
+Thiruppathi: Situated near Mettupalayam, this is a nice place for family outing.

-Velliengiri Hills: This hill is known for being the location of a famous temple called South Kailash.
+Velliengiri Hills: This hill is the location of a famous temple called South Kailash.